ewancoder/tyr-ops/tyr-cluster.md

 We still need to create at least one more separate secret for postgres database creation though.

-### Secret names
+#### Secret names

 Secrets are encrypted and only containers that mount them can read them.
 Do not store them in a Config because then anyone can inspect them (via docker inspect for example).
 We could afford storing them in files previously because we could restrict file permissions, but we can't restrict Docker Config.

-- `tyr_{env}_{app}` - contains environment file with all necessary secrets for APIs to run, shared between APIs if we have multiple APIs
+- `tyr-$ENV-$APP-sec-env` - contains environment file with all necessary secrets for APIs to run, shared between APIs if we have multiple APIs
-- `tyr_{env}_postgres_password` - postgres needs this in order to deploy the first time, so we have it as a separate secret to allow it to do just that
+- `tyr-$ENV-postgres-password` - postgres needs this in order to deploy the first time, so we have it as a separate secret to allow it to do just that
-- `tyr_{env}_dp` - dataprotection pfx certificate for given environment
+- `tyr-$ENV-dp` - dataprotection pfx certificate for given environment

 > See [dataprotection.md](dataprotection.md) on more info for TyR dataprotection setup.

-> When creating a new service - copy existing `secrets-compose.env` file to a new folder and create a Swarm secret form it.
-When any secrets change - update the Swarm secret.

-> We need to implement the code for reading these secrets directly in our .NET apps, because we use chiseled/distroless images and we do not have access to any kind of shell.
+> We need to read these secrets directly from `/run/secret/secretname` from .NET app, because we are using distroless/chiseled images and we cannot use bash/shell to transform them into environment variables.

-### Updating the secret
+#### Updating the secret

 Secrets in Docker Swarm are immutable, so you cannot update it.